 Between April and September 2017 the council delivered the first phase of the A329 London Road improvement scheme.

-An improvement to the Licensed Victuallers' School access has been completed and will assist vehicles to enter and exit the school more efficiently which will help prevent a queue building up through the school drop-off and pick up areas.
-This queue can at times create congestion on the A329 London Road.
+The first part of the works involved improvements to the Licensed Victuallers School access to assist vehicles to enter and exit the school more efficiently.
+This helps to prevent queues from building up through the school drop-off and pick-up areas.
+These queues often created congestion on the A329 London Road.

-Widening the A329 London Road to the east of the Fernbank Road junction has provided longer and wider approach lanes into the traffic signalised junction heading towards Bracknell.
+The second part of the works consisted of widening the A329 London Road to the east of the Fernbank Road junction.
+This has provided longer and wider approach lanes into the traffic signalised junction heading towards Bracknell.
 This improvement now enables 2 lanes of vehicles to approach the traffic signals comfortably, without the need for larger vehicles to encroach into a second lane.
 These efficiencies improve the overall capacity of the junction.